GET TAX RELIEF NOW!

 IRS Accuracy-Related Penalty Reference Guide

 An accuracy-related penalty is a twenty percent addition to your tax bill that the IRS adds when it finds that you underpaid taxes due to mistakes, carelessness, or not following tax rules.
-The
+The IRS does not automatically assess; it is triggered during an audit or examination when the revenue agent identifies a substantial understatement of income tax or other reportable errors.

 The IRS must prove negligence or disregard of rules to impose the penalty, and there is a legitimate defense called "reasonable cause" if you can show you acted reasonably and made a good-faith effort.
 Amended returns or payment plans do not automatically erase the penalty because the penalty attaches to the original understatement, not the correction itself.